 Docooler is one of the leading brands in winter sports.
 The crampons it offers have a manganese steel structure that, thanks to a TPU (thermoplastic polyurethane) joining system and stainless steel rivets, is corrosion-proof and very resistant.
 The 14 well-distributed tips will make your trips a great adventure.

-The best high-end camprones
+The best high-end crampons

 Enjoy your journeys through the snow or ice without worries with these QH crampons, made of rubber and stainless steel.
-The 8 sharp points provide stability and flexibility on any terrain, are resistant to wear and the passage of time, and are suitable for all types of outdoor footwear.
+The eight sharp points provide stability and flexibility on any terrain, are resistant to wear and the passage of time, and are suitable for all types of outdoor footwear.
 They are comfortable to wear and adapt to the foot.

 For a better adaptation to the boots, these crampons have a velcro closure system that allows you to adjust them easily.
 The elastic band used for this purpose holds your footwear stable.
-They are very light, which is ideal for hiking or ice crossings, but not for very steep climbs.
+They are very light, ideal for hiking or ice crossings, but not for very steep climbs.
 They include a bag for transport.

 The best adjustable crampons